 Southeast Arizona Field Workshop

 Enjoy one of the country's hottest birding areas while the birds are still migrating, but after the crowds have left, in order to get good, quiet views of the amazing hummingbirds and other birds.

 Stay at the beautiful Casa de San Pedro in Hereford, AZ.
 This B&B was built as a destination lodge for birders.
 Here you will enjoy a hearty breakfast and several other meals, afternoon pie, and classroom instruction.
 Some of the evening photography will take place on the B&B's 10 acres with its many bird and hummingbird feeders, or on the adjacent San Pedro River and Riparian National Conservation Area.
 You will have ample opportunity for individual instruction.

-A morning session highlight will be Ash Canyon Bed & Breakfast, a birding spot known as the best place in the area to photograph the Lucifer Hummingbird (third photo from the bottom, at right), as well as many other bird and hummingbird species.
+A morning session highlight will be Ash Canyon Bed & Breakfast, a birding spot known as the best place in the area to photograph the Lucifer Hummingbird, as well as many other bird and hummingbird species.

 Photographing birds in various settings, including instruction on in-flight birds.
 You will be photographing birds in natural setting or on feeders.
 Learn to respond and record what you encounter.
 Learn to set up your yard for photography.

 You will also learn about lighting, backgrounds, and camera setups for different settings.